 From T-shirt design to high-level world issues, people are crowd-sourcing design solutions.
 A growing trend is the practice of crowd-sourcing as a way to leverage the expertise of the masses.

 One example of crowd-sourcing is the Global Learning XPRIZE to develop scalable technology-based solutions that improve education in resource-limited countries.
-Another is MentorMob, a service where knowledgeable people help others find existing resources by creating playlists of articles, videos and other content on a specific topic.
 Wikipedia uses crowdsourcing to translate their articles into different languages.
 And Course Hero provides online crowd-sourced study documents, expert tutors and customizable flashcards.

 8. SPOCS Instead of MOOCs

 You know that a MOOC is a Massive Open Online Course.
 You may also know that MOOCs have a high attrition rate.
 This could be due to a lack of personalization, a lack of credentialing, or simply that people are very busy.
-Enter the SPOC (Small Private Online Course) as a possible way to overcome some of the problems that MOOCS have presented so far.
+Enter the SPOC (Small Private Online Course) as a possible way to overcome some of the problems with MOOCS.

 The basic idea of a SPOC is to use a blended or hybrid learning approach that includes the flipped classroom with a smaller group of students.
 Students watch video lectures or engage in online learning activities first.
 Then the instructor uses his or her class time to answer questions and interact with participants.